nick-snyder/Digital-Portfolio/README.md

 ## C# .NET

-Knowledge is from Codecademy.com and Google Classroom assigments
+Knowledge is from Codecademy.com and Google Classroom

 ### Taken from the assignment